Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Definition, martingale relations and asset price dynamics

 \section{Definition, martingale relations and asset price dynamics}

-In this first section we introduce the notion of decoupled time-changed L\'evy process and devise an exponential martingale structure naturally associated to it.
+In this first section we introduce the notion of DTC L\'evy process and devise an exponential martingale structure naturally associated to it.
 This construct serves a twofold purpose.
 In first place it allows to formulate a DTC-based asset price evolution whose discounted value enjoys the martingale property.
 According to general theory, this in turn enables to postulate the existence of a risk-neutral measure that correctly prices the market securities.
-Secondly, it defines a class of complex measure change martingales which will be pivotal for the computations of the next section.
+Secondly, it defines a class of complex-valued martingales pivotal for the computations of the next section.

-Let $\mathcal B$ the space of the $n$-dimensional $\mathcal F_t$-supported Brownian motions with drift starting at $0$, and $\mathcal J$ the space of the $\mathcal F_t$-supported \emph{pure jump L\'{e}vy processes} starting at 0, that is, the class of the c\`{a}dl\`{a}g $\mathcal F_t$-adapted processes with stationary and independent increments orthogonal\footnote{Two processes $X_t$ and $Y_t$ are said to be \emph{orthogonal} if $\langle X, Y \rangle_t=0$.} to all the elements of $\mathcal B$.
-Every L\'{e}vy process $X_t$ such thatt $X_0=0$ can be decomposed as the orthogonal sum:
+Let $\mathcal B$ be the space of the $n$-dimensional $\mathcal F_t$-supported Brownian motions with drift starting at $0$, and $\mathcal J$ be the space of the $\mathcal F_t$-supported \emph{pure jump L\'{e}vy processes} starting at 0, that is, the class of the c\`{a}dl\`{a}g $\mathcal F_t$-adapted processes with stationary and independent increments orthogonal\footnote{Two processes $X_t$ and $Y_t$ are said to be \emph{orthogonal} if $\langle X, Y \rangle_t=0$ for all $t>0$.} to all the elements of $\mathcal B$.